ChristopherAlphonse/ye/README.md

-# this is a starter file  for the real project, cant
+# this is an example of the clients projects, like a template